vvijk/moisture-IOT/README.md

 # moisture-IOT

-_By jb225ps_
+_By me VVIJK (jb225ps)_

-In this tutorial, you will learn how to create a soil moisture sensor IoT device using a Raspberry Pico W microcontroller, a soil moisture sensor, a DHT-11 sensor, a breadboard, MicroPython, and some jumper wires.
+In this tutorial, you will learn how to create a soil moisture sensor IoT device using a _Raspberry Pico W_ microcontroller, a _soil moisture sensor_, a _DHT-11 sensor_, a _breadboard_, _MicroPython_, and some _jumper wires_.
 By the end of this tutorial, you'll have a functioning device that can measure soil moisture levels and send the data to a remote server for analysis and monitoring.

-Estimated time of the project is about 10 hrs
+Estimated time of the project is about 5 hrs _(depending on your level of knowledge ofc)_

 ## Objective